deckhouse/deckhouse/modules/340-monitoring-custom/docs/README.md

   If it is not feasible for some reason (e.g., the port is already defined and has a different name), you can use the `prometheus.deckhouse.io/port: port_number` annotation to set the port number and `prometheus.deckhouse.io/tls: "true"` if metrics are collected over HTTPS.

-  > **Note!** When annotating a Service, you must use `targetPort` as the port value, i.e. the port that is open and listening by your application, not the Service port.
+  > **Note!** When annotating a Service, you must use `targetPort` as the port value.
+I.e., the port that is open and listening by your application, not the Service port.

   - Example No. 1: